omeka/omeka-s-enduser/docs/install.md

 ### Installing from download

 !!! note
 	Before you install Omeka S, you need to create a MySQL database and user.
-Omeka S must have a dedicated database (you cannot use a prefix for a database used by another system or Omeka S or Classic installation).
+Omeka S must have a dedicated database; you cannot use a prefix for a database used by another system or Omeka S or Classic installation.
 For more information on creating a database and user, please see your hosting's support documentation or talk to your system administrator.

 1. [Download the latest release from the release page](https://omeka.org/s/download/){target=_blank}.
 1. Extract this downloaded zip file to your computer.